CRS in Central America, South America & the Caribbean

 CRS also works with the Catholic Church and civil society partners to defend indigenous people and labor rights, and to uphold the rights of migrants across the region through humanitarian assistance, education and advocacy.

-CRS programming in Latin America and the Caribbean focuses on satisfying critical and immediate basic needs through disaster relief, health services and viable agriculture options.
+CRS humanitarian aid programs in Latin America and the Caribbean focus on satisfying critical, immediate needs through disaster relief, health services and viable agriculture options.
 Meeting and responding thoughtfully and responsibly to human needs begins to address the long-term and structural factors that make poverty a chronic problem in the region.

 We have also used our emergency and disaster preparedness experience to develop other programming.
 Building upon the large-scale water programming we implemented in response to Hurricane Mitch, CRS has developed an expertise in watershed management, an innovative and holistic approach that empowers communities to protect and better manage their water resources.

 Our projects also create the conditions that allow small-scale farmers to enter into and thrive in stable and more profitable markets.
 Sixty percent of people in rural areas live below the poverty line.
 For more than half of them, agriculture is the main source of income.
 We customize interventions to address specific, critical needs.